wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-linux-create-lamp-stack.md

 ![][3]

 For **Host Name**, specify the name for the URL that you an Internet clients will use to access this virtual machine.
-Define the last part of the DNS name, for example LAMPDemo, and Azure will generate the URL as Lampdemo.chinacloudapp.cn.
+Define the last part of the DNS name, for example LAMPDemo, and Azure will generate the URL as *lampdemo.chinacloudapp.cn*.

 For **User Name**, pick a name that you will later use to login to the virtual machine.